Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Challenges and Overview

 \subsection{Challenges}

-\emph{1) How to protect code privacy while supporting analysis tasks?} The easiest way to protect the privacy of a program is to encrypt its source code.
-However, code analysis needs to understand the program's logic, semantics and control flow, as well as the data dependencies between variables and function calls, which is impossible to do in encrypted code.
-Our idea is to represent the source code in a lightweight intermediate language that can preserve these properties and, from there, extract the DCFG and encrypt it with a scheme that allows computations over encrypted data.
-This will allow supporting data flow analysis considering control flow.
+\textbf{\emph{1) How to protect code privacy while supporting analysis tasks?}} The easiest way to protect the privacy of a program is to encrypt its source code.
+However, code analysis needs to understand the program's logic, semantics, and control flow, as well as the data dependencies between variables and function calls, which is impossible to do in encrypted code.
+Our idea is to represent the source code in a lightweight intermediate language that preserves these properties and, from there, extract its \emph{Data and Control Flow Graph} (DCFG) and encrypt it with a scheme that allows computations over encrypted data.
+This will allow data flow analysis considering both data flow and control flow information.

-\emph{2) Which cryptographic schemes can support DCFG analysis?} There are many encryption schemes that support computations on encrypted data.
+\textbf{\emph{2) Which cryptographic schemes can support DCFG analysis?}} There are many encryption schemes that support computations on encrypted data.
 Fully Homomorphic Encryption (FHE)~\cite{gentry2009fully} allows additions and multiplications of encrypted values.
 Since any computation can be expressed as an arithmetic circuit, FHE can be used as a general-purpose tool for encrypted data processing.
 Multi-Party Computation~\cite{cramer2015secure} also supports generic encrypted computations, although requiring multiple non-colluding parties.
 However, both schemes are still far from practical in terms of performance.
-Instead, we propose using Searchable Symmetric Encryption (SSE)~\cite{curtmola2006searchable}, a more practical solution designed for securely storing and searching encrypted text databases in remote untrusted servers.
+Instead, we propose using SSE~\cite{ferreira2020boolean}, a more practical solution designed for securely storing and searching encrypted text databases in remote untrusted servers.
 Our idea is to encrypt the DCFG with SSE, but with the necessary adjustments to support software code analysis.